rimutaka/posts/rust-dev-on-ec2/readme.md

 ![average compilation time graph](average-compilation-time.png)

-*t2.micro* has the lowest cost per compilation.
+Another unexpected result was that *t2.micro* has the lowest cost per compilation.
 It is too slow for real-time builds, but it gets there eventually.
 I would use it for a build server in a CI/CD pipeline where the build duration is not critical.

 ![cost per compilation](cost-per-compilation.png)

 The time saved per build is relative to the size of the build.
-The next graph shows the ratio of improvement with EC2 time compared to my current Surface/VSCode/WSL2/Rust set up.
-I may be saving 15s per build on this test project, but some builds may run into minutes, so the higher the ratio the more time it saves.
+The next graph shows the ratio of improvement with EC2 time compared to my current Surface/VSCode/WSL2/Rust setup.
+I may be saving 15s per build on this test project, but some builds may run into minutes, so the higher the ratio the more time it will save.

 ![time savings ratio](time-savings-ratio.png)

-And finally, consider some measure of value vs the monthly cost.
+And finally, consider some measure of *value* vs the *monthly cost*.
 It looks like *c5* types provide the best value for money for real-time Rust builds.
-I arbitrary defined the value as *time_saving_ratio/cost_per_build*, which can be simplified to *1/(instance_cost * avg_compilation_time^2)*.
+I arbitrary defined *value = time_saving_ratio/cost_per_build*, which can be simplified to *value = 1/(instance_cost * avg_compilation_time^2)*.

 ![value vs monthly cost](value-monthly-cost.png)